ngetich710/ngetich710/README.md

 - 🌱 I’m currently studying Bsc Mathematics with Computing
 - 💞️ I’m looking to collaborate on the platform
 - 📫 How to reach me ngetichcode@gmail.com
+- I'm currently learning Python for Data Science and Machine learning, be free to reach me out for study partnership.

 <!---
 ngetich710/ngetich710 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.